tlacoyodefrijol/API/README.md

 ### Installation

 The CFAPI is built on [Flask](http://flask.pocoo.org/) and Python.
 The `app.py` file describes the models and routes.
 The `run_update.py` file runs once an hour and collects all the data about the different Brigades.
 Both `tests.py` and `run_update_test.py` are automatically run by [Travis-CI](https://travis-ci.org/codeforamerica/cfapi) whenever a new commit is made.
 The production service lives on Heroku.
-Please contact Andrew and Eric in the "Contribute" section below to get involved.
+Please contact Andrew and Erica in the "Contribute" section below to get involved.

 #### Prerequirements - Set your environmental variables.